Swedishbasementdweller/HPM-for-multiplayer-reworked/README.txt

 -Freeing vassals does not cost any prestige anymore (gtfo.txt) -Dominions will not ask for independence anymore (trigger date has been changed to 1950) (BritishDominions.txt) (CANFlavor.txt)
 -Added Bulgarian integration decision for the Ottomans, requiring 500K, having a province with Bulgarian pops and that Bulgaria does not exist
+-Economy adjustments by Tuplavee, may result in temporary instability at start, if so keep going

 Version 0.5 Features: